kipkurui/drug_design_workshop/README.md

 4. Practical session: Use of Online Resources in drug discovery

 ## To participate
-You can make an application to participate in the hackathon using [application the link](https://forms.gle/2r3Qccs18wLmaMVZ6) by 1st December 2021.
+You can apply to participate in the hackathon using [application the link](https://forms.gle/2r3Qccs18wLmaMVZ6) by 1 December 2023.

 ### Workshop Schedule
 Find the workshop schedule